paguasmar/paguasmar.github.io/README.md

 ### Data Engineer - [https://www.carpe.io/](https://www.carpe.io/), PT
 #### November 2022 - Present
+Carpe Data leverages social media, online content, and other forms of alternative data to gain deeper insight of the risk of insuring companies and individuals
 - Automated multiple Data pipelines with over 50TB and over 70 steps with Airflow ran in parallel which saved the company money on queueing each step manually on AWS
 - Built new data pipeline steps and respective integration and unit tests in Scala to integrate new data sources into a 40TB pipeline